Orckestra/orc-shared/docs/components.md

 Displays a horizontal toggle switch.
 This is a wrapper around a `<input type="checkbox" />`, so any props that work with that will also work here.
 Use `value` to set the value, not `checked`.
 If no `id` is passed, one will be generated and used.

-## Toast
+## ToastList

+- `toasts`: An array containing prop objects for the toasts to be shown, each as follows:
   - `message`: A string or message descriptor containing the text to be shown.
   - `type`: A string denoting the type of toast.
   - `closeFunc`: A function that is called when the close icon is clocked.
+Optional.

-Shows a message box in the upper right corner, displaying the selected icon and message.
-It is up to the showing component to determine when to remove the toast, to this end a close function hook is provided to allow user interaction.
+Shows a list of message boxes in the upper right corner, displaying the selected icon and message.
+It is up to the showing component to determine when to remove a toast toast, to this end a close function hook is provided to allow user interaction.
 Types may be defined in the theme by setting `toastColors` and `icons.toast`: each of these should be an object with type names as keys, giving the background color and icon of the toast type, respectively.
+The list is rendered in a portal with the id `"toast"`, which is automatically created.

 ## Toolbar